Oluwasetemi/react-note/pages/jsx.md

 There are few rules that guides writing JSX.
 They include:

-1. Return a single root element: This is simply saying you should always wrap a group of JSX elements with a single root.
+1. <u>Return a single root element:</u> This is simply saying you should always wrap a group of JSX elements with a single root.

 ```jsx {*|2|6|*}
 // the `<div></div>` is the parent (root element)